-• Transitional and Supportive Housing
+Transitional and Supportive Housing

 Transitional and supportive housing are longer-term types of housing, up to two years or more.
 Residents are typically required to participate in a structured program to work toward established goals so that they can move on to permanent housing.
 Supportive housing residents are often provided with an array of supportive services to assist them in daily activities.
 Under SB 2, transitional and supportive housing are deemed to be residential uses subject only to the same requirements and standards that apply to other residential uses of the same type in the same zone.
-The Zoning Code allows transitional and In 2018, AB 2162 amended State law to require that supportive housing in conformance with state law.be a use by-right in zones where multi-family and mixed uses are permitted, including non-residential zones permitting multi-family uses, if the proposed housing development meets specified criteria.
+In 2018, AB 2162 amended State law to require that supportive housing be a use by-right in zones where multi-family and mixed uses are permitted, including non-residential zones permitting multi-family uses, if the proposed housing development meets specified criteria.
 Program 11 in the Housing Plan includes an amendment to the Zoning Code in compliance with this requirement.

-• Single Room Occupancy
+Single Room Occupancy